 Those who’ve had gestational diabetes have an increased likelihood of developing gestational diabetes in future pregnancies and also type 2 diabetes.

-Diabetes in pregnancy: Management of diabetes and its complications from pre-conception to the postnatal period; NICE Clinical Guideline (March 2008)
+NICE Clinical Guidlines: Diabetes in pregnancy: Management of diabetes and its complications from pre-conception to the postnatal period.
+Last updated 16 December 2020 (Accessed 3 March 2021)